OICR/softeng-blog/_posts/francois_gerthoffert/2017-12-08-Introducing-Overture.md

 As you might guess from the above, we try as much as possible to share expertise and components between our team and projects.
 But some of them were (and are still)  opinionated to the way our team operate and to the specificities of our projects.

-That's where Overture start to play a role, by detaching our components from specific projects embedding them under the "Overture" umbrella, it will "force" us to implement them in a reusable fashion.
+That's where Overture start to play a role, detaching our components from specific projects and  embedding them under the "Overture" umbrella will encourage us to implement them in a reusable fashion.
 Our projects will become users of Overture at a level similar (although slightly privileged, as you can guess) than any external user.

 # Four categories of components